Keeping Kids Safe, One Life Jacket at a Time

 After Cati’s passing, we founded Live Like Cati, a nonprofit dedicated to ensuring that the organizations we trust with our children prioritize water safety.
 Our mission is rooted in prevention – because no parent should have to endure the loss of a child to a preventable drowning.

 Though the recent drownings were due to sudden, unexpected flooding, these events shed light on the need for greater preparedness and water safety in summer camps – particularly those near open water.
-We anticipate the investigations will lead to new safety standards, and we are committed to being part of the solution at the appropriate time.
+We anticipate the investigations will lead to new safety standards, and we are committed to being part of the solution .
+Please visit our Bill Tracker Tab for current updates.